liberland/docs/blockchain/judiciary/initial_proposal.md

 For example, the process of granting or denying citizenship could be complemented with our decentralized system.
 The Ministry of Internal Affairs, Citizenship Agency would work with the Citizen applicant through steps such as proof of commitment (locked stake), KYC, and Citizenship Interview.

 Afterward, they would create a brief report on the results and a more detailed report on the applicant's background.
-The Jury would then Confirm or Reject the applicant.
+The Judge would then Confirm or Reject the applicant.
 A Confirmed applicant becomes a Citizen, while a Rejected one must wait one year before re-applying.

 This is not an exhaustive list of potential applications for our system.
 We encourage other builders to explore further expansions.